 There is also a whole section dedicated to vintage cars, where you can see a Rolls Royce Silver Ghost from 1912.

-I can’t help but wonder how much we would have lost a nation if Princess Esra had not come to the rescue.
+I can’t help but wonder how much we would have lost as a nation if Princess Esra had not come to the rescue.

-The Chowmahalla is still crumbling in parts and begs for better upkeep, and hopefully more awareness and more visitors might help turn the spotlight on this little piece of magnificence right in the centre of Hyderabad!
+The Chowmahalla is still crumbling in parts and begs for better upkeep, and hopefully, more awareness and more visitors might help turn the spotlight on this little piece of magnificence right in the centre of Hyderabad!

 One of my favorite authors and an authority on Indian history particularly the Mughals and Nizams – William Dalrymple – was one of the people to visit the palace with Princess Esra, and was witness to the breaking of the seals of some rooms that hadn’t been opened since the death of the last Nizam in 1967.
 Click here to read his detailed and spellbinding piece outlining the decline of the Nizams and the efforts made by the Princess and a team of highly qualified professionals across various fields to salvage what if left of their legacy today.